What is Full-Grain Leather?

 This tanning process prevents the hide from decaying, transforming the rawhide into a stable material that would dry out to an intelligent form.

-CrustingOnce the tanning process must have been done, the hide us then crusted.
-Crusting often involves lubricating and re-tanning of the hide.
+Once the tanning process has been done, the hide is crusted.
+Crusting often involves lubricating and re-tanning the hide.
 For those colored hides you see, the coloring is done during the crusting process.

-With proper care and maintenance, you can be sure that your full-grain leather would last you through a couple of decades.
+With proper care and maintenance, you can be sure that your full-grain leather will last you through a couple of decades.

-How to maintain full grain leather?Granted, it’s been established that proper care determines the longevity of your leather.
+Granted, it’s been established that proper care determines the longevity of your leather.
 Luckily, full-grain leather isn’t too hard to maintain.

-- Always clean your full-grain leather with a damp clean cloth, to remove dirt and dust from staining the surface of the leather.
+- Always clean your full-grain leather with a damp clean cloth to remove dirt and dust from staining the surface of the leather.

-- Always store your full grain leather in a dust-free environment.
+- Always store your full-grain leather in a dust-free environment.
 Preferably, wrap your full-grain leather product in a dust bag.

 - Whatever cleaning or conditioner products you use, make sure it’s suitable for leather use.
 Always test these products on a hidden part of the leather bag before use.